-Though since the beginning of this year it’s mostly been over here.
-I’m working with (and working out at) Bodies by Burgoon these days.
+Though since the beginning of this year I’ve mostly been working with (and working out at) Bodies by Burgoon.
 While I haven’t been able to post as much here, I’m still making and sharing, a lot.
 (Scroll to the bottom for the evidence!?)

 For those of you who know me personally, you know my cooking has been on a trip over the last years.
 Yes, it’s cliché, but every twist and turn has belonged.
 My cooking and overall life has changed but perhaps not in the way you would think.